He held my hand all the way home that night.

 Is never a crime so earn me awhole.

 For all whose thoughts were crack in noon,

 And still do not think is right left being dumb.

-Were in prenuptial undertaken blunder, When lifted'd imagined what the world is of its own.
-Is it a wistful pan of several host? or A spiteful mine of volcanic husks.
+Had in prenuptial undertaken sauntered, When lifted indisbelief what the world is of its own.
+If it's a wistful pan of several host? or A spiteful mine of volcanic tusks.